swappy35/JavaTest/README.md

 **Strict Mode** - All 5 rules must pass.
 Returns a ValidationResult object with detailed error messages if validation fails.

-**Easy Mode** - At least 3 of 5 rules must pass, but the not-null rule is mandatory.
+**Easy Mode** - At least 3 of 5 rules must pass, but the not-null and lowercase rule is mandatory.
 Returns a boolean value indicating if the password is acceptable.

 ## Usage